predicatemike/predigame-examples/actors/README.md

 Creating Actors
 -------------
 Every actor is stored in the `actors` directory.
-It's the same concept as `images` but rather than having a *single file* for each actor, the file structure is a little more complicated.
-Every actor is a directory of actions and each action directory is contains an a sequence of still images.
+It's the same concept as `images`.
+Every actor file contains a directory of actions and each action directory is contains an a sequence of still images.

 Let's take a quick glance at this figure again.
 ![alt text](http://predicate.us/predigame/images/actors.png "Predigame Actors ")